 Set a Bankroll

-Firstly, establish a fund strictly for gambling.
-Often referred to as bankroll, this should always be money that you can afford to lose, not money that needs to be spent on essentials such as rent, utility bills and groceries.
+Firstly, designate a fund that you can spend on football betting sites in kenya or some other sports elsewhere.
+Often referred to as bankroll, this should always be money that you can afford to lose, not money that needs to be spent on essentials such as rent, utility bills, and groceries.
 There will always be games to bet on so if you can’t afford to gamble at the moment wait until your financial situation improves.
-A good idea is to limit yourself to a certain amount every month, say £10, and stick to it.
-If you earn enough money to justify wagering £100 per month, then spend that amount but no more.
+A good idea is to limit yourself to a certain amount every month, say 10, and stick to it.
+If you earn enough money to justify wagering 100 per month, then spend that amount but no more.

 Use a Percentage System